 As digital transformation has accelerated, so too has platformization.
 Digital platforms in sectors such as ride-hailing and e-commerce, which are thriving in Southeast Asia, now play an increasingly pivotal role in small businesses’ success.

-Both toolkits were developed by Strive Community’s consortium of implementation partners who have deep expertise in small business support in their respective countries.
-Partners worked closely together to identify common barriers across their countries, develop training to address these challenges, and fully localize content so that it resonates deeply with business owners in each country.
+The videos were created by Strive Community’s consortium of implementation partners who have deep expertise in small business support in their respective countries.
+Partners worked closely together to identify common barriers across markets, develop training to address these challenges, and fully localize content so that it resonates deeply with business owners in each country.

 Tumbu Accelerator is a small business learning and development organization established by the founders and chief editor of ukmindonesia.id, the first online information hub for micro-enterprises in Indonesia.
 Tumbu conducts research, designs and implements small business education and capacity-building programs, and provides mentoring and incubator programs to help entrepreneurs improve their business performance and grow their businesses.
 Ukmindonesia.id provides comprehensive information and knowledge to help small businesses thrive and grow.
 It has served more than 3.5 million unique business owners since 2017.